c-v-pop/portfolio/README.md

 ## About Me

-I'm Ciprian Pop, a Web Developer passionate about creating innovative digital experiences.
+I'm Ciprian Pop, a Web Developer passionate about creating innovative digital experiences!

 ## Projects